geekysumant/nlp-twitter-sentiment-analysis/README.md

 ->Simultaneously, lemmatization was also performed.

-->After train, test, split, the data was successfully classifed wiht an accuracy of around 77% .
+->After train, test, split, the data was successfully classifed with an accuracy of around 77% .